JeremasPosta/console/README.md

 ## Project brochure

-Create a console programa that be able to create virtual files and folders, read and write files content, navigate trough folders and delete it.
+Create a console program that be able to create virtual files and folders, read and write files content, navigate trough folders and delete it.
 Optionally, can implement a persistence trough a Hard-File and User management.

 ### Restrictions
 The project cannot use external API, Gems or libraries.